And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 We're known for that at the University of Michigan.

-Students have a voice, they were talking about things, you know, they were letting their voice be heard.
+You know, they were letting their voice be heard.

-But it they just went too far.
+But they just went too far.

 They really did just go too far.

-And so there certainly is a a layer of those folks at the university that feel very strongly about their right to protest.
+And so there certainly is a layer of those folks at the university that feel very strongly about their right to protest.

 But when you're showing up at my house and you're doing things like this that are silencing others on campus and that create fear for Jewish students on our campus in particular, that's too much.